Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 3. Enter a storage shelf number for the products in the *Shelf* field.
 The storage shelf number can be any arbitrary number.

-4. Activate the *Configure stock withdrawal matrix* toggle to automate the configuration of the stock withdrawal matrix.
+4. Activate the *Inventory assignment* toggle to automate the configuration of the stock withdrawal matrix.
 It is recommended to activate this option.

 5. Click the [CONTINUE] button in the bottom right corner of the window.
     The *Stock allocation* wizard window is displayed when the warehouse assignment is saved.

-## Assign a stock source
+## Configure the stock allocation

-In this step you assign the stock source to manage the store stock.
-The stock source specifies how the stock value in the POS system is calculated.
-In most cases, the stock source and the warehouse are identical, but they can also differ.
+In this step, you configure the stock allocation.
+The stock allocation specifies how the stock value in the POS system is calculated.
+In most cases, the calculated stock value and the stock level in the warehouse are identical, but they can also differ.

 #### Prerequisites